untoldengine/UntoldEngine/README.md

 Untold Engine is an **open-source 3D engine written in Swift and powered by Metal**, designed for Apple platforms including **macOS, iOS, and visionOS**.

-The project focuses on building a clean and approachable architecture with modern rendering, an ECS-based gameplay model, and an extensible asset pipeline.
+The project focuses on building a **clean, system-driven architecture** with modern rendering, an ECS-based gameplay model, and an extensible asset pipeline.

 The engine is under active development and continues to evolve as new systems and workflows are added.

+---

+## 🎯 Who is this for?

+Untold Engine is designed for developers who:

+- Want **full control over rendering and systems**
+- Prefer working directly with **Swift + Metal**
+- Are building **XR, 3D, or visualization applications**
+- Need to handle **large scenes, streaming data, or custom pipelines**

+This is not a drag-and-drop editor-first engine — it is a **code-driven engine for developers who want to understand and shape the system**.

 Creator & Lead Developer:
 http://www.haroldserrano.com